We are talking about a fairly common situation, which can indicate hormonal changes or allergies.

 Allergy or atopic dermatitis

-Pain and irritation accompanied by scales, crusts, or blisters on the skin can be a sign of an allergic reaction or atopic dermatitis (eczema).
+Pain and irritation accompanied by scales, crusts, or blisters on the skin can signify an allergic reaction or atopic dermatitis (eczema).

-There are a variety of household products that can irritate the nipples or trigger flare-ups of existing skin conditions, such as atopic dermatitis.
+Various household products can irritate the nipples or trigger flare-ups of existing skin conditions, such as atopic dermatitis.